NimalDas/spring-petclinic/readme.md

 ## Spring-Petclinic Jenkins Pipeline

 This document, explains the Jenkins pipeline defined in the `Jenkinsfile` for the Spring Petclinic application.
-The pipeline automates various tasks related to building, testing, deploying, and securing the application.
+The pipeline automates various tasks related to building, testing, packaging, and securing the application.

 * Building and testing the application
 * Analyzing code quality and security
-* Packaging and deploying the application
+* Packaging the application

 **Prerequisites:**